Message from the President

 We will promote the second phase of the “CAN 20” medium-term management plan with utmost effort and speed.

-Consequently, the GUNZE Group’s consolidated net sales for the first six months of the current fiscal year amounted to \68,566 million (a year-over-year increase of 1.1%).
-Consolidated operating income amounted to \3,256 million (a year-over-year decrease of 3.4%).
-Consolidated ordinary income amounted to \3,660 million (a year-over-year decrease of 8.6%).
-Although a loss on the sale of an overseas affiliate was posted, a gain on sale of fixed assets was recorded.
-As a result, GUNZE posted consolidated net income attributable to owners of the parent amounting to \2,546 million (a year-over-year increase of 0.4%).
+Consequently, the GUNZE Group’s consolidated net sales for the first six months of the current fiscal year amounted to ¥58,067 million (a year-over-year decrease of 18.2%).
+Consolidated operating income amounted to ¥1,271 million (a year-over-year decrease of 61.4%).
+Consolidated ordinary income amounted to ¥1,484 million (a yearover-year decrease of 55.8%).
+Consolidated net income attributable to owners of the parent was ¥222 million (a year-over-year decrease of 89.7%).

 Results by business segment are as follows: